CutieCity/guide/docs/the-fediverse/migrating-servers.md

 5. You should see a message that says something like:
    > Your data was successfully uploaded and will be processed in due time.

-Once you've completed those steps for all of the data that you wanted to take with you to your new account, you're officially done with the migration process!
+Once you've completed those steps for all the data that you wanted to take with you to your new account, you're officially done with the migration process!
 It may take a little while for your server (and your followers' servers) to finish accounting for the changes, but no further action is needed on your part, and you can start using your new account right away.
 Have fun! :corgi_yay:
 {style="margin-top: -0.4em;"}

 [downloaded]: #exporting-your-data